charlesnnanna/hyperion-dev-test/README.md

    npm run dev
    ```

-   Your React app will be available at `http://localhost:5173`.
+   The app will be available at `http://localhost:5173`.